wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>karma:</em>**&ensp;cause, the primary cause invariably antecedent to a result, the unmanifested potential cause that in due course takes shape as the visible effect, the material cause of the universe. *karana* is cosmic energy in potential form.

+**<em>lila:</em>**&ensp;play, sport, the cosmos looked upon as the divine play; “effortless or playful relation between the Absolute,or Brahman, and the contingent world”.

 **<em>mahadakash:</em>**&ensp;the great expanse of existence, the universe of matter and energy.

 **<em>mahakarta:</em>**&ensp;the great doër.
 Mind is the great doer, for it is every busy, ever engaged in something or the other.